controlup/script-library/Schedule reboot/README.md

 Arguments:
   Minutes:hours - the number of hours/minutes in the future at which to schedule the reboot, e.g. 2:30 for 2 hours and 30 minutes in the future (default is 30 minutes)
   Force - if set to true then the reboot will occur even if there are connected or disconnected user sessions at the time of the reboot (default is false)
-  Reason for Reboot - optional text which be placed in the event log
+  Reason for Reboot - optional text which be placed in the event log.

-Version: 2.5.10
+Version: 3.5.11

 Creator: Guy Leech

 Date Created: 09/29/2018 11:04:54

-Date Modified: 12/13/2018 14:22:50
+Date Modified: 12/14/2022 15:17:00

 Scripting Language: ps1